turretcss/turretcss/docs/getting-started.md

 ## Download

-There are four quick start ways to download Turret available:
+There are three quick start ways to download Turret available:

 ### Download the latest release